 Why?
 Because money and our emotions are intertwined, and simply put, logic does not trump the emotional aspect of life.

 In our society, many people link their relationship with money to their self-worth and happiness.
 But such aspirations where riches cure one’s ailments are fallacies.
 Wealth does not correlate with worth, and a content pauper is on equal footing with a baron.

 After all, you cannot take wealth with you, and everyone returns to the earth as peers.

 If you cannot be happy with yourself today, you will not be satisfied with yourself tomorrow.
 Achieving an income of $75,000 should indeed correlate with happiness.
 However, anything above that is trivial, and living in self-pity until reaching that income is a tragedy.
 Happiness is a mindset that you can enjoy today.

-Therefore, your journey to financial independence shouldn’t be solely numerical.
+Therefore, your journey to financial independence through improving your personal finances shouldn’t be solely numerical.
 Instead, it should be a metamorphosis where your emotions and logic merge to enjoy the beautiful adventure we call life.
 Such change is the key to success, allowing you to spread your wings and soar to your highest potential.

 Attempts to impose unnecessary deprivation and frugality on yourself may reduce your spending and increase your saving habits initially.
 You may even fly far from your current pasture.

 However, creating a scarcity mindset is misguided at best, harmful at worst.